ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 `-10-ev3dev-` or higher, you are not running a supported version.
 {: .alert .alert-danger}

 This tutorial uses a command line shell to demonstrate how to use the [tacho-motor] class.
+Although there are many devices that can be used as tacho motors, the most common ones are the standard EV3 "large" and "medium" motors as well as normal NXT motors.

 ## About tachometers